tduricic/techmanualqa/human_validation/rater_instructions.md

     * *Example No:* "How adjust setting it?"
 (Grammar)
     * *Example No:* "Tell me about the main feature."
 (Vague)
     * *Example No:* "Does it work with it?"
 (Ambiguous pronoun)

-**d) `category_correct?` (Yes/No)**
-* **Definition:** Is the assigned `category` the single best fit for the `question_text` based on the category definitions below?
-    * **Specification Lookup:** Asks for specific quantitative or qualitative properties, technical data, capacities, dimensions, ratings, error codes, model numbers, or standards mentioned.
-    * **Tool/Material Identification:** Asks to identify required tools, parts, materials, consumables, software, or specific chemical agents needed or mentioned.
-    * **Procedural Step Inquiry:** Asks how to perform a task involving multiple steps (e.g., "How do I install X?", "What are the steps to clean Y?").
-    * **Location/Definition:** Asks *where* a physical component/control is located OR *what* a specific term, symbol, indicator, message, or menu option *means* or *does*.
-    * **Conditional Logic/Causal Reasoning:** Asks about situations dependent on specific conditions ('What if...?', 'When should I...?'), prerequisites, or cause/effect ('Why did...?', 'What happens if...?').
-    * **Safety Information Lookup:** Asks about potential hazards, safety precautions, warnings, PPE, risks, emergency procedures, or safe disposal.
-    * **Unanswerable:** Asks a plausible question, but the answer cannot be found in the manual.
-* **Rate Yes if:** The assigned category accurately reflects the question's primary intent.
-* **Rate No if:** A different category would be a significantly better fit.
-    * *Example No:* Q: "How do I clean the filter?"
-Category: `Location/Definition` (Should be `Procedural Step Inquiry`)
-    * *Example No:* Q: "What does error E-05 mean?"
-Category: `Safety Information Lookup` (Should be `Specification Lookup` or maybe `Location/Definition`)

-**e) `persona_tone_ok?` (Yes/No)**
-* **Definition:** Does the `question_text`'s wording, complexity, and focus reasonably align with the assigned `persona` based on the style hints below?
-    * **Novice User:** simple wording, asks basic “what/where” questions
-    * **Technician:** uses precise technical jargon, asks detailed procedural/spec questions
-    * **SafetyOfficer:** asks about/emphasises risks, warnings, and protective measures
-* **Rate Yes if:** The style generally fits the persona.
-It doesn't have to be a perfect caricature.
-* **Rate No if:** There is a clear mismatch (e.g., extremely technical jargon for a Novice, overly simplistic question for a Technician, a safety question not assigned to SafetyOfficer when it clearly fits).
-    * *Example No:* Persona: `Novice User`, Question: "What is the nominal impedance curve under phased harmonic load?"
-    * *Example No:* Persona: `Technician`, Question: "Where is the on button?"
-(Could be Yes if context implies difficulty finding it, but generally too simple).

 ## 5. Handling Uncertainty